 Most people do not think about how detrimental hearing loss is until it happens to them.
-Unfortunately, millions of Americans experience hearing loss due to exposures in the workplace.
+Unfortunately, millions of Americans experience hearing loss due to exposure in the workplace.
 At JML Law, we are here to help you secure compensation for your injury.
 Our hearing loss attorneys will get to work linking your hearing loss to your workplace.
 Just because these injuries are not as easily visible does not mean they should be taken less seriously.
 We are on your side.

 The Bureau of Labor Statistics says that there were 2.8 million nonfatal workplace injuries or illnesses reported during the latest year of data in the United States.
 Most people think of traumatic injuries when they hear “work injury,” but some of these injuries are not as immediately noticeable.